A specialization inequality for tropical complexes: Tropical complexes

-We will study linear systems of a divisor on~$X$ by means of the following definition of the specialization to the tropical complex~$\Delta$.
-If $D$ is a divisor on~$X$, then we let $\overline D$ denote its closure in $\X$.
-Since $\X$ is regular, $\overline D$ is a Cartier divisor on~$\X$, and we can take the formal sum over the ridges of $\Delta$:
+We now come to divisors on $X$ and their relationship to the combinatorics of the weak tropical complex $\Delta$.
+Let $D$ be any divisor on $X$, and let $\overline D$ denote its closure in $\X$.
+Since $\X$ is regular, $\overline D$ is a Cartier divisor on $\X$, and we can define the following formal sum of ridges of $\Delta$:

 which we call the \defi{coarse specialization} of~$D$.
-In addition, there is a refined specialization, which will be construction in Section~\ref{sec:subdivisions}.
+In addition, there is a refined specialization, which will be construction in Section~\ref{s:subdivisions}.
+We now describe the machinery of linear and piecewise linear functions on $\Delta$, which will be used to define divisors and linear equivalence.

-We furthermore define a relationship of linear equivalence on tropical complexes to capture the relationship between specializations of linearly equivalent divisors.
-First, a \defi{PL function} on a weak tropical complex is a continuous real-valued function which is piecewise linear on each simplex, and has integral slopes, if we identify each simplex with a unimodular simplex.
-A PL function~$\phi$ defines a formal sum of $(n-1)$ polyhedra in~$\Delta$, denoted $\div(\phi)$, by \cite[Prop.~4.5]{cartwright-complexes}.
-When $\phi$ is affine linear on each simplex, then its divisor is a linear combination of the ridges of~$\Delta$, given by the following formula~\cite[Def.~2.4]{cartwright-complexes}:

-where, in this equation, $v_{f,r}$ refers to the vertex of~$f$ not contained in the ridge~$r$.
-We refer to formal sums arising as the divisor of a PL function as \defi{linearly trivial}, and then we have: \begin{prop}[Prop.~4.12 in \cite{cartwright-complexes}] If $D$ and $D'$ are linearly equivalent divisors on the general fiber $\X_\eta$ of a strictly semistable degeneration~$\X$, then $\rho(D) - \rho(D')$ is linearly trivial. \end{prop}

-Specializations of divisors are always linear combinations of the ridges of~$\Delta$, and so the formula (\ref{eq:linear-on-simplices}) for PL functions linear on each simplex is sufficient for Proposition~\ref{prop:lin-equivalent}.
-However, in our formulation of the specialization inequality, it is important to allow more general PL functions, which will come from linear equivalences on resolutions of~$\X$ over ramified extensions of~$R$.

-For applications such as Theorem~\ref{thm:no-lift}, it is useful to have a combinatorial criterion for the types of formal sums which can appear from the specialization map~$\rho$.
-We can again use the formalism of divisors associated to PL functions to provide such a criterion.
-Thus, we say that a formal sum of $(n-1)$-dimensional polyhedra is a \defi{Cartier divisor} if it is locally the divisor of a PL function and it is a \defi{$\QQ$-Cartier divisor} if some positive multiple is Cartier.
-In this paper, the most important class are formal sums which are $\QQ$-Cartier away from a set of dimension~$n-2$, known as \defi{Weil divisors}, because of the following result:
+We first need to generalize beyond just formal sums of the ridges to formal sums of $(n-1)$-dimensional polyhedra, possibly contained in the interior of a facet.
+To be precise, we first identify a single facet~$f$ of~$\Delta$ with the standard simplex in $\RR^n$, which is the convex hull of the origin together with the $n$ coordinate vectors.
+This identification is not unique, but a permutation of the vertices induces an affine linear automorphism of~$f$, with integral coefficients, and so it does not affect the places where these coordinates are used.
+We define an \defi{$(n-1)$-dimensional polyhedron} in~$\Delta$ to be an $(n-1)$-dimensional polyhedron of a single facet~$f$ of~$\Delta$, which is defined by linear inequalities with rational coefficients and real constants, under the above identification.